ehsanik/allenact/README.md

 <img src="media/armpointnav_task.png" alt="" width="100%">

-**Overview 🤖.** ArmPointNav is the goal of addressing the problem of visual object manipulation, where the task is to move an object between two locations in a scene.
+ArmPointNav is the goal of addressing the problem of visual object manipulation, where the task is to move an object between two locations in a scene.
 Operating in visually rich and complex environments, generalizing to unseen environments and objects, avoiding collisions with objects and structures in the scene, and visual planning to reach the destination are among the major challenges of this task.
 The example illustrates a sequence of actions taken a by a virtual robot within the ManipulaTHOR environment for picking up a vase from the shelf and stack it on a plate on the countertop.

 ## 📊 Dataset